rhkrdkdms123/turtlebot-logo-tracker/README.md

 ```console
 user@ubuntu:~/your_ws$ roslaunch turtlebot3_line_follower line_follower.launch
 ```
+If roscore is already running, you need to shut it down before launching.

 However, in order to make a more complex launch of the module, some arguments can be added.
 In this case, the arguments are related to the simulation environment (Gazebo), recording and position/orientation of the TurtleBot3.